mudassir-ahmed/blog/matlab-getting-started/index.md

   - Octave
 ---

+Fun fact: 82% of Fortune 100 companies use MATLAB.
 Octave allows you to prototype your Machine Learning experiments faster.
 The main reason is that it is a high level programming language.
 Some people prefer to get their algorithms working in Octave and then migrate to another language such as Python, R, Java or C++.

 ## Installation